General Dynamics profit rises 7.3% on higher Gulfstream deliveries

-(Reuters) - Higher deliveries of Gulfstream jets helped U.S. aerospace and defense company General Dynamics Corp (GD.N) report a 7.3% rise in quarterly profit on Wednesday, but its shares were flat in pre-market trading after gaining 2.5% on Tuesday.
+(Reuters) - Higher deliveries of Gulfstream jets boosted revenue at U.S. aerospace and defense company General Dynamics Corp (GD.N), which reported a 7.3% rise in quarterly profit on Wednesday, but shares were flat in premarket trading after gaining 2.5% a day earlier.

+Revenue from its aerospace unit jumped 23% to $2.5 billion in the third quarter ended Sept.
+29, as new Gulfstream deliveries, a key metric for investors, increased to 38, from 27 a year earlier.

+The company delivered some of its first G600 jets to customers in August.

 Revenue rose 7.3% to $9.76 billion.